thisistheplace/openwindenergy/INSTALL.md

 - [Docker](https://www.docker.com/): For previewing final data in TileServer-GL - *desirable but not mandatory*.

-## Docker and Local (non-Docker) installs
+## Docker, local (non-Docker) and cloud-computing installs

-The Open Wind Energy toolkit has two flavours of build process:
+The Open Wind Energy toolkit has three flavours of build process:

 - **1. Docker-based**: The entire build is run within Docker instances.
 This is the recommended option as it helps avoid installation issues.

 - **2. Local (non-Docker) based**: All of the build runs without Docker.
 This may be desirable for performance reasons or when there is a need to quickly modify the codebase and / or resolve technical issues.
 There may, however, be a need to run Docker after the build has completed in order to view results through a Dockerized tileserver.

+- **3. Cloud computing server**: Creates a dedicated cloud computing server (AWS and GCP currently supported) that installs the required software, runs the build process and serves the final layers through a web interface.
+The server instance also provides a user-friendly web interface for running customized builds. *Note: creating a cloud computing server will incur charges.*

 ## Software Platforms